ClairSullivan-Associates/n8n_agentic_course/Module_2/Activities.md

 ## Module 2, Activity 2: HTTP Requests as a Tool

 Now we are going to make this a little more complicated.
-We are now going to create a weather chatbot that will use HTTP Request as a tool rather than a separate node.
+We are going to create a weather chatbot that will use the HTTP Request as a tool rather than a separate node.
 For this activity, you will need to create an API key from Visual Crossing as described in the onboarding document.

 ### Create The Workflow